vivaldosantanawebdev/p1-aws-static-website/README.md

 ## 🚀 Deployment Steps

-1. Create an S3 bucket named after the domain and configure for static website hosting.
+1. Creat an S3 bucket named after the domain and configure for static website hosting.
-2. Upload static website files (HTML, CSS, JS).
+2. Upload static website files (HTML and CSS).
-3. Create a CloudFront distribution pointing to the S3 bucket.
+3. Creat a CloudFront distribution pointing to the S3 bucket.
 4. Generate an SSL certificate in ACM for your custom domain.
 5. Set up a hosted zone in Route 53 and route traffic to the CloudFront distribution.
 6. Test the website using the custom HTTPS domain.

----

-## 💰 Cost

-This project fits **within AWS Free Tier**:

-- S3: 5 GB storage + 20,000 GET requests per month
-- CloudFront: 1 TB data transfer per month
-- Route 53: Domain registration and small monthly DNS fee (~$0.50–$1)

----

-## 📸 Screenshots (optional)

-Add screenshots of:

-- S3 bucket configuration
-- CloudFront distribution
-- Route 53 settings
-- Live website over HTTPS

 ---